Bakkes/csgod/README.rst

 Notes
 -----

-Requires some modification of the autoexec.cfg file.
-One line is inserted but it can be later moved to any place in the file.
+Modifies the valve.rc file.
+One command is appended (along with a safely removable comment) but can be moved to any valid place within the file.

 Installation
 ------------